Arankin7/ar_portfolio/README.md

 # ar_portfolio
-Portfolio of work both in school and out of school
+Portfolio of work both in school and out of school.

 ## Purpose
 A website to showcase my skills with web development, and all the apps I have created so far.